GT-McDowell-Lab/PyCAC/docs/chapter3/input.md

 	N first_val last_val

-where `N` is an integer that equals the number of data pair (each line starting from the second line), `first_val` and `last_val` are real numbers suggesting the first and the last datum in the first column (starting from the second line), respectively.
+where `N` is a positive integer that equals the number of data pair (each line starting from the second line), `first_val` and `last_val` are non-negative real numbers suggesting the first and the last datum in the first column (starting from the second line), respectively.

 * In `embed.tab`, the first column is the unitless host electron energy $$\bar{\rho}$$; the second column is the embedded energy $$F$$, in unit of eV.
 * In `pair.tab`, the first column is the interatomic distance $$r$$, in unit of Angstrom; the second column is the pair potential $$V$$, in unit of eV.